NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ## Phases {#sec-stdenv-phases}

 The generic builder has a number of *phases*.
 Package builds are split into phases to make it easier to override specific parts of the build (e.g., unpacking the sources or installing the binaries).
-Furthermore, it allows a nicer presentation of build logs in the Nix build farm.

 Each phase can be overridden in its entirety either by setting the environment variable `namePhase` to a string containing some shell commands to be executed, or by redefining the shell function `namePhase`.
 The former is convenient to override a phase from the derivation, while the latter is convenient from a build script.
 However, typically one only wants to *add* some commands to a phase, e.g. by defining `postInstall` or `preFixup`, as skipping some of the default actions may have unexpected consequences.
 The default script for each phase is defined in the file `pkgs/stdenv/generic/setup.sh`.